monigarr/TicTacToeDemo/README.md

 # TicTacToeDemo
 iOS Swift experiments

 # SetUp #
-CocoaPods are used in this project:
-- Firebase for Admob Integration
+- command line:  git clone https://github.com/monigarr/TicTacToeDemo
+- command line:  cd  /TicTacToeDemo directory on your local machine
-- Run this command in terminal: pod install
+- command line:  pod install
 - Open TicTacToeGameDemo.xcworkspace in XCode  (NOT .xcodeproj)
+- DO NOT open .xcodeproj in XCode.
+Open .xcworkspace with XCode!
+We are using CocoaPods.

 # Game Play Features #
 - Player chooses either X or O for their game mark